Janik-Haag/NixOS-DNS/docs/book/usage.md

 As you can see above the `.ttl` isn't specifically added to every record, this is because there is `networking.domains.defaultTTL`
 So every `record` has two fields `ttl` and `data`, the data type differs based on the record, for more info please refer to the module docs.

-And Inside of a module you would do something like:
+And inside of a module you would do something like:
 ```nix
   networking.domains.subDomains."grafana.example.com" = { };
 ```